aidank123/Audio-Sampler/README.md

 COMMAND LINE:

-Example formatting for the terminal command that will create the Storyboard PDF file:
+Example formatting for the terminal command that will run the script and chop up the audio file:

 	python3 Audio-Sampler.py {audio file} {bpm of the song} {length of audio segment}